Documentation

 - Find and select Sentinel from your Applications folder.

-- Toggle it ON and restart Sentinel.
+- Toggle it ON.

 How It Works